DKurilo/crest-18-puzzle/README.md

 Check [image](./crest-18-puzzle.png), so top, left and right are just as it's on the image.
 And numbers are from [this image](./parts.jpg).
 So A0, A1, A2, A3 and A4 are angles.
 A0 is no rotation.
 A1 90 clockwise and so on.

-## Build with profile
+## Run with profile

-stack build --profile --executable-profiling --library-profiling .stack-work/dist/x86_64-osx/Cabal-3.4.0.0/build/crest18-puzzle/crest18-puzzle +RTS -p
+stack run --profile --executable-profiling --library-profiling -- crest18-puzzle +RTS -p